Internet Explorer 11 (IE11) is not supported. For the best experience please open using Chrome, Firefox, Safari or MS Edge

 In order to maintain a charitable tax exemption (CHY number) from the Revenue Commissioners, certain conditions must be met.
 For religious organisations which rely on their CHY number for exemptions from income tax, corporation tax, capital taxes and stamp duty, it is very important that these conditions are understood and adhered to.

-As a charity’s donations relief is also predicated on holding a CHY number, compliance with these conditions is important to ensure that charities can continue to avail of the tax benefits of holding a CHY number and the benefits of donations relief.
+As a charity’s donations relief under the Charitable Donations Scheme is also predicated on holding a CHY number, compliance with these conditions is important to ensure that charities can continue to avail of the tax benefits of holding a CHY number and the benefits of donations relief.

-The conditions of retaining a CHY number include that the organisation must:
+The conditions for retaining a CHY number include that the organisation must:

-- Use all of its income and property for its main charitable purpose only
+• Use all income and property for its main charitable purpose only;

-- Seek the consent of the Revenue Commissioners to accumulate funds for more than two years
+• Request prior approval from the Charities and Sports Exemptions Unit of the Revenue Commissioners if it intends to accumulate funds for more than five years.

-The latter two requirements are ones that might sometimes be overlooked, but are important for all charities, including religious organisations, to be aware of.
+The latter requirement is one that might sometimes be overlooked, but it is important for all charities, including religious organisations, to be aware of.

 Consent to accumulation of funds

-If an organisation intends to accumulate funds for more than two years, it must obtain the prior consent of the Charities and Sports Exemptions Unit of the Revenue Commissioners.
+If an organisation intends to accumulate funds for more than five years, it must obtain the prior approval of the Charities and Sports Exemptions Unit of the Revenue Commissioners.

-We recommend that charities keep an eye on this requirement, and also diarise ahead to seek the Revenue Commissioners’ consent if it appears likely that they will need to accumulate funds for more than two years.
+We recommend that charities keep an eye on this requirement and also diarise ahead to seek the Revenue Commissioners consent if it appears likely that they will need to accumulate funds for more than five years.

 Conclusion